-Our registration and commercial timelines depend on successful completion of current and planned clinical trials, successful results from such trials, and further discussions with the FDA and corresponding foreign regulatory agencies.
-Any extension, suspension, modification, termination or unanticipated delays of our clinical trials could:
+Our registration and commercial timelines depend on further discussions with the FDA and corresponding foreign regulatory agencies.
+Any extension of our clinical trials could:

-- adversely affect our ability to timely and successfully commercialize or market these product candidates; - result in significant additional costs; - potentially diminish any competitive advantages for those products; - potentially limit the markets for those products; - adversely affect our ability to enter into collaborations, receive milestone payments or royalties from potential collaborators; - cause us to abandon the development of the affected product candidate; or - limit our ability to obtain additional financing on acceptable terms, if at all.
+- · adversely affect our ability to timely and successfully commercialize or market these product candidates; - result in significant additional costs; - potentially diminish any competitive advantages for those products; - potentially limit the markets for those products; - · adversely affect our ability to enter into collaborations or receive milestone payments or royalties from potential collaborators; - cause us to abandon the development of the affected product candidate; or - limit our ability to obtain additional financing on acceptable terms, if at all.